SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 5 minutes

-This is the final roadside viewpoint for enjoying Montezuma Valley overlook along Wetherill Mesa Road and is another excellent spot for birding.
+This is the final roadside viewpoint for Montezuma Valley overlook along Wetherill Mesa Road.
+It's also another excellent spot for birding.

 39. Rock Canyon Tower View